SamuelFoliSosu/Asset_Mgt_API/README.md

 - Token-based authentication
 - Role-based permissions for sensitive actions
 - Filtering and searching for assets
-- Automated ownership and status history logging
+- Ownership and status history logging

 ---